Dionisiy/CA/html-basics.md

 ### Adding images and links to your page

 First, there's an opening `<a>` tag and that tag has an attribute called`href`.
-The `href` value tells your link where you want it to go
+The `href` value tells your link where you want it to go.Then you have a description of your link between your opening `<a>`and your closing `</a>` tags.
+This is what you will be able to click on.